-The Massachusetts Cavalry veteran’s badges are clearly shown in wear in his photo and the scarce INDPT MASS CAVALRY medal is engraved with 4th MASS.
+The Massachusetts Cavalry veteran’s badge pair and GAR medal are clearly shown in wear in his photo and the scarce INDPT MASS CAVALRY medal is engraved with 4th MASS.
 CAV. on the top bar.
 Also included are his Massachusetts GAR Membership medal,1890 Boston GAR National Encampment badge, a Dahlgren Post members badge, and his Massachusetts Grand Army Club medal.

 1st Massachusetts Cavalry 9/20/1861 to 2/12/1864

 The Regiment began its wartime service in early 1862 at Hilton Head, South Carolina for operations on Edisto and James Island.
 They were engaged at the First Battle of Pocotaligo, the Battle of Secessionville, and heavily engaged at Antietam September 16–17 under Brigadier General Pleasonton's Second Division of Cavalry Division, Army of the Potomac.
 They fought in the Battle of Fredericksburg December 12–15 under Brigadier General Averell's Cavalry Brigade of Major General Butterfield's V Corps.
 They engaged at Chancellorsville April 29-May 6, 1863, then Stoneman's Raid and the Second Battle of Petersburg.
 They served in the Battle of Gettysburg July 2–3 and Emmetsburg July 4.